Why Your Diesel Engine Is Malfunctioning

 The complexity of a diesel or gasoline engine sometimes makes it difficult to diagnose a failure when your engine no longer starts.
-We are giving you some ideas to see more clearly and perhaps to identify the causes of a possible malfunction.
+Understanding why your diesel engine is malfunctioning can help you see more clearly and perhaps identify the causes of a possible malfunction.

 A failing cylinder head gasket